Credits & influences

 What loadr adds

-none of them ship together: a single static binary with no runtime
+plus a few things none of them ship together: a single static binary with no runtime

 (no JVM, no Python, no Go toolchain, no protoc, no OpenSSL); mathematically